Daanieeel/job-log/README.md

 # JobLog

+> A private work journal for iOS that summarizes your day, week, or month using on device AI

 A personal, fully offline, single-user work-logging app for iOS.
 Log short notes about what you just did at work, browse them by day in an archive, and get AI-curated summaries (Day / Week / Month / Quarter / Year) powered by on-device Apple Intelligence — with a graceful non-AI fallback